NTavou/Create-a-Tableau-Story/README.md

 Person one:

-I think your description are way too long.
+I think your descriptions are way too long.
 I would use the point differential as the last page in your story because it's a great, top down, summary statistic telling of how good the team are.
 I think it will tie up your story very well.
 All in all I like the story you are telling!

 Person two: